grezniczek/actiontag-parser/REDCAP_CORE_INTEGRATION_PLAN.md

 The eventual validator therefore needs an extensible definition/schema mechanism.
 Until that exists, the EM may provide rich module-specific feedback on top of the shared parser.
 The parser API should not wait for this standardization.

-## Planned Core Touchpoints
+## Current and Future Core Touchpoints

-- `/home/gr/redcap/codebase/Classes/ActionTagParser.php` — new pure parser class.
+- `/home/gr/redcap/codebase/Classes/ActionTagParser.php` — implemented pure parser class.
+- `/home/gr/redcap/codebase/Classes/AuthoringSyntax/` — implemented shared
+  primitives, logic/piping syntax products, and the public logic catalog.
+- `/home/gr/redcap/codebase/Controllers/DesignController.php` and
+  `/home/gr/redcap/codebase/Resources/js/AuthoringSyntax/` — implemented
+  authoring catalog, browser diagnostics, and reusable workspace.
-- `/home/gr/redcap/codebase/Classes/REDCap.php` — documented developer-facing facade.
+- `/home/gr/redcap/codebase/Classes/REDCap.php` — future documented
+  developer-facing facade once the action-tag contract is approved as stable.
-- `/home/gr/redcap/codebase/Classes/ActionTags.php` — later, selective compatibility delegation.
+- `/home/gr/redcap/codebase/Classes/ActionTags.php` and
-- `/home/gr/redcap/codebase/Classes/Form.php` — later, gradual assessment and migration of legacy helpers; no initial replacement.
+  `/home/gr/redcap/codebase/Classes/Form.php` — later, selective compatibility
-- `/home/gr/redcap/codebase/Design/online_designer_render_fields.php` — likely early diagnostic-mode integration candidate.
+  delegation and runtime migration. `Form::replaceIfActionTag()` remains the runtime authority until that work is separately approved.

 ## Core Rollout Sequence

-1. Finalize and test the portable parser in this EM, including its documented `@IF`, fast-mode, and diagnostic-mode contract.
+1. **Completed:** Implement and exercise the portable parser in the EM, then move its contract and shared fixtures into core.
-2. Add the unchanged parser to core and expose `REDCap::parseActionTags()` with developer documentation.
-3. Port the shared fixture suite and verify that the additive core change has no effect on existing runtime consumers.
-4. Integrate diagnostic output into a low-risk inspection-oriented core path.
+2. **Completed:** Add diagnostic authoring integration for Field Annotation, calculations, and branching logic without changing runtime evaluation.
+3. **Next:** Make the browser logic parser iterative/bounded, align PHP and JS action-tag whitespace semantics, and give SQL fields an SQL-highlighting-only path.
+4. Build a compatibility corpus from deliberately selected real-world expressions and annotations once the intended structural behavior has settled.
+Classify differences from legacy consumers as compatible behavior or documented corrections.
+5. Use the EM benchmark across representative projects to establish parser, resolver, preload, and evaluation costs before considering runtime use.
+6. Publish `REDCap::parseActionTags()` only when its contract, PHPDoc, and compatibility policy are ready to be stable for developers.
-5. Evaluate selective compatibility delegation in `ActionTags`.
+7. Evaluate selective compatibility delegation in `ActionTags`, then migrate `Form`/runtime consumers one family at a time with regression coverage.
-6. Migrate legacy `Form`/runtime consumers gradually, retaining `Form::replaceIfActionTag()` as the runtime authority until a separately approved change replaces it.
-7. Introduce semantic tag definitions and a validator as a distinct standardization project.
+8. Introduce semantic tag definitions and a validator as a distinct standardization project.

-## Readiness for the Core Move
+## Benchmarking and Runtime Readiness

-The EM parser is ready to move when it is demonstrably pure, has a stable fixture-tested public contract, has bounded failure behavior, and has predictable benchmark results.
-The detailed acceptance criteria are maintained in the parser requirements document.

-At that point, the core change is a class relocation plus documented API integration.
-Compatibility migration and semantic standardization remain intentionally independent follow-on work.
+The EM's `benchmark.php` page is an implemented interactive harness.
+It runs the fast and diagnostic pure parser against the current project's annotated fields; compares it with the legacy parser and `ActionTagHelper`; and, for a chosen record context, reports parser, condition-discovery, record-preload, condition-evaluation, mapping, and total resolver costs.
+It also records the conditions, tags, fields, and data-query workload behind each result.

+The harness is ready for representative-project benchmarking, but a broad real-world corpus is intentionally not yet the acceptance gate: first settle the structural and parity decisions above, then collect and classify examples that exercise them.
+Runtime adoption requires stable compatibility evidence and predictable benchmark results; it remains independent of the current diagnostic/editor rollout.